Tutor: Prof. Mark Philp

 This module will introduce students to a range of long-eighteenth and early-nineteenth century texts in which there is sustained reflection and commentary on the individual, the polity, and an emerging conception of society and the economy.
 In doing so, this module raises broader philosophical questions about the construction of identity, character and virtue, political realism and idealism, and relativism and individualism.
 The module also involves students in reflecting on the changes in styles of painting, architecture and fashion and linking this to the core themes.
 The emphasis of the module is on how, as historians, we should approach some of the major pieces of writing of the period, both the more and the less philosophical.
 Consequently, a core component of the module is encouraging a close reading of the texts, coupling this with raising questions about the importance of historical context in generating and reflecting critically on such readings.
 The module is structured thematically, taking conceptions of the individual, then the polis, then society; but within those themes it is structured chronologically, allowing students to have a sense of the increasing interaction of different lines of argument.
 The module depends on students reading primary texts and the assessment and examination focuses on these texts.

-This 30 CATS module is compulsory for second-year students of the 'History and Philosophy' joint-degree, and is also available as an option module for second-year students of History, Joint Degrees with History, and, by negotiation with other degree courses.
+This 30 CATS module is compulsory for second-year students of the 'History and Philosophy' joint-degree, and is also available as an Early Modern option for second-year students of History, Joint Degrees with History, and, by negotiation with other degree courses.

 The aim of the course is to encourage you to read a range of primary texts - this means that there is no real course book.
 Students are encouraged to read themselves into the course and, in particular, to do some preparation for the first few weeks of term.
 (If you look on the website for the first weeks you'll find many of the texts available in electronic form, either in whole or part).